Riblja Čorba: Mid 1980s: The crisis and decline in popularity, lineup change and comeback

 Večeras vas zabavljaju muzičari koji piju was not as nearly successful as Riblja Čorba's previous albums. Đorđević's dark, depressive lyrics were disliked by the critics, and the album's only hit was the gentle ballad "Kad hodaš" ("When You Walk"), written by Bajagić.
 In the spring of 1984, Bajagić's solo album Pozitivna geografija (Positive Geography) was released, and was very well received by fans and critics alike.
-Bajagić and the musicians he recorded Pozitivna geografija with promoted the album with a well-attended concert in Belgrade's Dom Sindikata, after which they got a large number of offers from concert organizers.
+Bajagić and the musicians he recorded Pozitivna geografija with promoted the album with a well-attended concert in Belgrade's Trade Union Hall, after which they got a large number of offers from concert organizers.
 On the other hand, Riblja Čorba spring tour was unsuccessful.
 Eight concerts were canceled due to lack of interest, and the concert in Pionir Hall was not well attended.
-The tour revealed the crisis and brought conflicts inside the band. Đorđević and Aleksić started turning towards alcohol, and Kojić was already a heroin addict.
-After Kojić failed to appear on two television appearances of the band, on several occasions left the band during the tour and had a car accident, Đorđević and Aleksić decided to exclude him from the band.
+The tour brought conflicts inside the band and revealed the existing problems: Đorđević and Aleksić had started to drink heavily, while Kojić had been addicted to heroin.
+After Kojić left the band during the tour on several occasions, failed to appear on two television recordings and had a car accident, Đorđević and Aleksić decided to exclude him from the band.
 Bajagić, however, insisted that Kojić remains a member, so Đorđević and Aleksić changed their decision.
 The band went on a summer break.
 However, they were soon offered 50,000 dollars by a hotel owner from Thessaloniki for summer performances. Đorđević phoned Bajagić, who was at the time on his vacation on Mljet, but Bajagić refused to return, explaining that, after his vacation, he had planned concerts on youth work actions with his new band, Bajaga i Instruktori.
 Kojić too refused to perform in Greece, and Đorđević and Aleksić decided to exclude both of them from the band.
 These events got large attention in the press.
-Both Bajaga and Kojić found out that they were excluded from the band from the papers.
+Both Bajaga and Kojić found out that they were excluded from the band from newspapers.
 Bajagić would continue his career as the leader of highly successful pop rock band Bajaga i Instruktori, while Kojić would retire from music, dying in 1997.